larq/larq/paper/paper.md

 Binarized Neural Networks (BNNs) represent and extreme case of quantization.
 In these networks both weights and activations are restricted to $\{-1, +1\}$ [@binarynet].
 Compared to an equivalent 8-bit quantized network BNNs require 8 times less memory and can lead to a theoretical 64 times speedup when deployed on optimized hardware.
 However, many open research questions remain until the widespread use of BNNs and other extremely quantized neural networks in industry. [`larq`](https://larq.dev) is an ecosystem of Python packages for BNNs and other Quantized Neural Networks (QNNs).
 It is intended to facilitate research to resolve these outstanding questions.

+# Background: Neural Network Binarization

+Binarization of artificial deep neural networks poses two fundamental challenges to regular deep learning strategies, which are all based on backpropagation and stochastic gradient descent [@rumelhart]: the gradient of the binarization function vanishes almost everywhere and a weight in the set ${-1, +1}$ cannot absorb small update steps.
+Therefore, binarization was long deemed unfeasible.

+A solution to both problems was suggested by Hinton [@hinton_coursera] who proposed the Straight-Through Estimator which ignores the binarization during the backward pass.
+The viability of this approach was demonstrated by BinaryConnect [@binaryconnect] and BinaryNet [@binarynet], proving that binarization of networks was possible even for complex tasks.

+Since then, the field of BNNs and closely related Ternary Neural Networks has become a prime candidate to enable efficient inference for deep neural networks.
+Numerous papers have explored novel architectures [@Zhu2018; @bireal_net; @xnor_net; @Zhuang2018] and optimization strategies [@Alizadeh2019; @bop], and the accuracy gap between efficient BNNs and regular DNNs is rapidly closing.

 # Training extremely quantized neural networks with `larq`

 Existing tools for BNN research either focus on deployment or require a high learning curve to use and contribute to [@dabnn; @bmxnetv2].
 The API of `larq` is built on top of `tensorflow.keras` [@tensorflow; @keras] and is designed to provide an easy to use, composable way to design and train BNNs.
 While popular libaries like TensorFlow Lite, TensorFlow Model Optimization or PyTorch focus on 16-bit or 8-bit quantization [@tensorflow; @pytorch], `larq` aims to extend this towards lower bit-widths.